What to Do If You're Unable to Pay Rent for Your Apartment

 Should You Take Out a Personal Loan to Pay Rent?

-Though it may be unorthodox to do so, there have been cases where people have been able to scrounge up rent money through a personal loan.
+Though it may be unorthodox to do so, there have been cases where people have been able to scrounge rent money through a personal loan.

 Unsecured loans are loans that don't have a hard credit check but have high interest rates.
 The loan is usually available very quickly.